Welcome to Haplogroup W!

 W6 is identified by the 16192 16223 16292 16325 16519 motif.
 It originated in Central Asia around 13,000 years ago.
 The structure of its descent tree and the wide distribution of its members indicate that it spread throughout the Middle East and Europe in the same period and along the same routes as the first agriculturalists.

 W7 is identified by the 185 HVR2 mutation and is found at present among those of Armenian descent.

-There are at present ten W subgroups that have not yet received an official designation, and many subgroups.
+There are at present over a dozen subgroups that have not yet received an official designation.
 Such designations are not usually allocated until at least two full genome results establishing the subgroup are submitted to Genbank.

 What Does It All Mean?

 Your mtdna result is unique among all other types of dna results because it alone shows you an unbroken lineage going back thousands of years all the way back to genetic 'Eve'.
 This is your matrilineal line - your mother's mother's mother's mother's mother's....mother.
 Full genome results, such as 23andme or Family Finder, can help you locate relatives no farther back than five generations or so due to recombination.
 If you're a man, Y-dna results trace your patrilineal line back to genetic 'Adam', but for now without the level of certainty in recent times that mtdna provides.
 Only your mtdna result gives both men and women a complete insight into one lineage of their family and allows remote common ancestors to be identified.

 Combining the information on your place on the tree with the current Old World geographic locations of your relations and rough dating for each branch of the tree via the genetic clock, allows the origins and migrations of your ancestors to be determined.